Historical Timeline of Los Angeles

 1958 - USC establishes the first schools in the United States for Cinema-Television, Gerontology and Urban Planning & Development.
 The cinema-television department would later come to rank as the No.1 film school in the U.S., consistently producing Academy Award winners or nominees year after year.

-1959 - Los Angeles-based toy company Mattel debuts Barbie on March 9.
-That makes her a Pisces.
+1959 - Los Angeles-based toy company Mattel debuts Barbie on March 9, which makes her a Pisces.

 1960 - Los Angeles population: 2,479,015, surpassing Philadelphia as third in the nation.
 More than 6 million people live in Los Angeles County.